davidteather/TikTok-Api/.github/ISSUE_TEMPLATE/bug_report.md

 **The buggy code**

-Please insert the code that is throwing errors or is giving you weird unexpected results.
+Please add any relevant code that is giving you unexpected results.

+Preferably the smallest amount of code to reproduce the issue.

 ```
 # Code Goes Here